dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/intermediate-result-manager.md

 # IntermediateResultManager

 The IntermediateResultManager interface manages intermediate results generated during data capturing.
-It provides methods to add and remove intermediate result receivers, as well as to get raw image data using an image hash id.
+It provides methods to add and remove intermediate result receivers, as well as to get original image data using an image hash id.

 ## Definition